KCDurkin/Test-app/README.md

    Replace `streamlit_app.py` with the name of your Python file containing the Streamlit code.

 3. **Access the Application**
-   Once the application starts, open your web browser and go to the URL displayed in the terminal (typically `http://localhost:8501`).
+   Once the application starts, open your web browser and go to the URL (https://stock-prediction-analysis.streamlit.app/)

 ## Code Description
 The code below is responsible for displaying the key metrics of the stock analysis: